 — Kristy Rieger (MS '14), library/information specialist at Highcrest Middle School

-The K-12 LIS Licensure program emphasizes the Library Information Specialist's role(s) in establishing teaching and learning communities, developing inquiring and reflective minds, promoting the effective application of technology and modeling a commitment to service, as well as the Library Information Specialist's proactive responsibility for providing access to and facilitating use of diverse library collections and resources.
+The School Librarian Licensure program emphasizes the Library Information Specialist's role(s) in establishing teaching and learning communities, developing inquiring and reflective minds, promoting the effective application of technology and modeling a commitment to service, as well as the Library Information Specialist's proactive responsibility for providing access to and facilitating use of diverse library collections and resources.
 Depending on a person's background and education, there are two different CAS paths toward school library licensure.

 - Illinois Basic Skills Test 096 or 300